fdekeers/mozart-container/README.md

 In this way, only the port used for binding must be published to the host, with the command line option `-p` of the deployment script.
+With the default options, as indicated before, 5 ports are already published.